qlu-lab/POP-TOOLS/README.md

 `POP-TOOLS` (**PO**st-**P**rediction **TOOLS**) is a Python3-based command line toolkit for conducting valid and powerful machine learning (ML)-assisted genetic association studies.

 The `POP-TOOLS` toolkit can be used to conduct
-* ML-Assisted Genome-Wide Association Studies.
+* ML-Assisted Genome-Wide Association Studies (GWAS).
-* ML-Assisted Rare-Variant Association Analysis.
+* ML-Assisted Rare-Variant Association Studies (RVAS).

 ## Manual